Chapter 1. Configuring and deploying OpenShift Lightspeed

 Prerequisites

-• You are logged in to the OpenShift Container Platform web console as a user with the cluster-admin role.
-Alternatively, you are logged in as a user with the ability to grant permissions.
+• You have logged in to the OpenShift Container Platform web console as a user with the cluster-admin role.
+As another option, you have logged in as a user with the ability to grant permissions.

 • You have deployed the OpenShift Lightspeed service.